Effective Deep Learning Workflow on HPC

 3) Visually or numerically check for convergence (e.g. check the last 4-5 epochs, what the slope is like; any fluctuations?)

-1) The training did behave as expected.
 The training loss is decreasing as the number of epochs increases, while the accuracy increases.

-2) There are no major anomalies (such as any random spikes or dips).
+There are no major anomalies (such as any random spikes or dips).

-3) It looks like both the accuracy and loss functions are starting to converge.
+It looks like both the accuracy and loss functions are starting to converge.

 Therefore, this model behaves as expected.

-Step 4: Analysis phase: Visualizing the results
+Step 4: Analysis phase: visualizing the results

+The post-analysis phase is for comparing among experiments.
 Since this post-analysis script is for one model’s results, this step can be skipped.

 Running Experiments Utilizing Command Line Arguments (NN_Model_1H)

-We have just created a Python and SLURM script that runs one model with fixed hyperparameters.
+We just created a Python and SLURM script that runs one model with fixed hyperparameters.
 However, we want to be able to utilize batch scripts to run multiple experiments at the same time.
-One way to accomplish this is by utilizing command line arguments.
-Command line arguments will add the capability of defining hyperparameters in the SLURM file.

 Implementing Command Line Arguments

-Duplicate Baseline_Model.py and rename the new copy to be NN_Model_1H.py.
 Make the following changes to the code.

-0) (Optional) Change the heading of the file
+0) (Optional) Change the heading of the file.

 """